kenjis/php-framework-benchmark/README.md

   * Don't remove any components/configurations even if they are not used.
   * With minimum changes to run this benchmark.
 * Set environment production/Turn off debug mode.
-* Run optimization which you normally do in your production environment, like composer's `--optimize-autoloader`.
+* Run optimization which you normally do in your production environment, like Composer's `--optimize-autoloader`.
 * Use controller or action class if a framework has the functionality.

 Some people may think using default configuration is not fair.
 But I think a framework's default configuration is an assertion of what it is.
 Default configuration is a good starting point to know a framework.
 And I can't optimize all the frameworks.
 Some frameworks are optimized, some are not, it is not fair.
 So I don't remove any components/configurations.